NASA'S Gateways to

 - Undergrad and graduate students must be enrolled full-time in a degree-granting program at an accredited college or university.

-- Applicants transitioning between undergraduate and graduate pursuits are eligible IF they have graduated within 6 months and can demonstrate enrollment in the next-level academic pursuit.
+- Applicants transitioning between undergraduate and graduate pursuits are eligible IF they have graduated within 6 months.